 Engage members through your association management platform

-Throughout your philanthropic efforts, it’s important to maintain communication with your association members to update them on fundraising progress and keep them informed on upcoming events.
-Once you get people involved in fundraising, they want and deserve to know about the progress made toward the goal.
+Throughout your philanthropic efforts, it’s important to maintain communication with your members to update them on fundraising progress and keep them informed on upcoming events.
+Once you get people involved in fundraising, they will want (and deserve) to know about the progress made toward the goal.

-Your association management software system can be one of your best tools in this process to keep everyone on the same page.
+Your association management software system can be one of your best communication tools to keep everyone on the same page.

-Our Fonteva association member engagement guide offers a few key strategies for keeping members engaged through your association’s digital platform.
+Fonteva’s guide to member engagement offers a few key strategies for keeping members engaged through your association’s digital platform.
 These strategies help your association speak to members on a more personal level and create a two-way communication street.

 For instance, your association should:

 - Send surveys after events.
-It’s important to offer members the chance to provide feedback on your organization’s activities.
+Offer members the chance to provide feedback on your organization’s activities.
 This shows members that their opinions are valued and their preferences are taken into account.
-Send a survey to your members after your philanthropic events to gauge success and gain valuable feedback on how to adjust your strategies moving forward.
+Send surveys to your members after your philanthropic events to gauge success and gain valuable feedback on how to adjust your strategies moving forward.

 - Segment members based on interests.
 Using the information in your association constituent relationship management (CRM) system, you can create member groups based on shared interests.
-For example, create a group of members who have historically engaged in live virtual events to focus your initial philanthropy event promotion efforts on.
-Through this technique, members only receive information that’s most relevant to them and that they’re most likely to engage with.
+For example, create a group of members who have historically engaged in live virtual events to focus your marketing efforts on.
+By using this technique, members will only receive information that’s most relevant to them, increasing the chance they’ll engage.

 - Offer multiple ways for members to engage with each other.
-Send fundraising updates in your community message boards and provide a space for members to chat about upcoming events.
-Many members get involved in associations in the first place because of the networking opportunities they provide, so be sure to facilitate ongoing conversations through your membership platform.
+Send fundraising updates thorugh your community message boards and provide a space for members to chat about upcoming events.
+Many members join associations because of the networking opportunities they provide, so be sure to facilitate ongoing conversations through your membership platform.

-Overall, promotion is the key to your virtual fundraiser and event success.
-People are looking for a way to help out these days, so keeping members updated on charitable events and opportunities provides an outlet for these altruistic sentiments.
+Overall, promotion is the key to your fundraising and event success.
 Lean on the power of your association management software to help carry out these engagement strategies.

-If you’re ready to recommit to community building within your association, a charitable project is the perfect avenue for engaging members.
-You’ll do some good in the world while allowing your members to maintain their personal and professional development amid the pandemic.
-Be sure to investigate the best membership management and event tools to streamline the planning process and ensure a seamless event.
-Happy planning!
+If you’re ready to commit to community building within your association, a charitable project is the perfect avenue for engaging members.
+You’ll accomplish some good in the world while allowing your members to continue their personal and professional development.
+Be sure to invest in the best membership management and event tools to streamline the planning process.